rolandsalvador/rolandsalvador/README.md

 <h1>Hi, I'm Roland!  <br/><a href="https://www.linkedin.com/in/rolandsalvador/">IT Professional</a> and <a href="https://github.com/rolandsalvador?tab=repositories">Programmer</a></h1>

 I am a detail-oriented and motivated IT professional with one year of hands-on experience in technical support and troubleshooting.
 I have a proven ability to quickly analyze and document complex issues to provide accurate solutions.
-I am seeking opportunities to contribute to cybersecurity projects while further developing my skills in a dynamic and innovative environment.
+I am seeking opportunities to contribute to cybersecurity work while further developing my skills in a dynamic and innovative environment.
 Thank you for taking a look at my page!

 <h2>:page_facing_up: Certifications</h2>